Leenie/ansible-universe/README.md

 for further details, please check the Directory Layout section of the best practices, in the appendix.

 As for this tutorial, we only need the `tasks/` sub-directory.
-This directory would contain a single file for now, named `nginx.yml`:
+This directory contains a single file for now, named `nginx.yml`:

 	$ cat > tasks/nginx.yml <<EOF
 	---